 Thousand Oaks enjoys a mild climate, but interior conditions matter.
 Marble’s thermal stability makes it pleasant in varying temperatures; it never feels overly warm and stays consistently cool to the touch.
 In a primary bathroom where warm showers are a daily ritual, marble’s surface becomes a refreshing contrast.
 This tactile quality can be calming, signaling a transition between active and restful parts of the day.
 Paired with natural textiles and soft paint tones, the effect is a bathroom that invites you to pause.

 Sunlight is another local factor.
 Many homes here feature skylights or generous windows that brighten interiors.
 Marble responds beautifully to natural light, and thoughtful placement of mirrors and sconces can amplify that effect.
-Avoid overly blue-leaning bulbs that can make stone look stark; a warm, dimmable light will bring out the depth of veining and create a more flattering environment for getting ready.
+Avoid overly blue-leaning bulbs that can make the stone look stark; a warm, dimmable light will bring out the depth of veining and create a more flattering environment for getting ready.

 Pairing With Cabinetry and Fixtures

 Cabinet color and species make a significant difference in how marble reads.
 White oak brings out the stone’s warmth, while crisp white cabinetry can make the veining appear bolder and more graphic.
-Darker stained woods create a dramatic contrast that suits powder rooms designed to wow guests.
-For fixtures, brushed brass or soft nickel often complement marble’s gentle coloration; matte black offers a tailored edge in more modern designs.
+Darker-stained woods create a dramatic contrast that suits powder rooms designed to wow guests.
+For fixtures, brushed brass or soft nickel often complements marble’s gentle coloration; matte black offers a tailored edge in more modern designs.
 Hardware should feel substantial in the hand, echoing the quality of the stone without competing for attention.

 Backsplashes deserve attention as well.
 A low, integrated marble splash offers a seamless look that is easy to clean.
 If you want more drama, consider carrying the marble several inches higher behind the faucet to frame the mirror—this trick is particularly effective in rooms where the vanity wall is a key visual feature seen from the hallway.